imixs/imixs-cloud/doc/SETUP.md

 The install script can be found in the script directory /scripts/.
 The install script is available for Debian/Ubuntu and Fedora/CentOS.
 Run the setup script as sudo:

-For Debian 10
+**For Debian 10**

 	$ sudo ~/imixs-cloud/scripts/setup_debian.sh

-For CentOS 7
+**For CentOS 7**

 	$ sudo ~/imixs-cloud/scripts/setup_centos.sh

+**Note:** The setup script for centos is outdated.
+Please join this project to update it!

 ## Setup the Cluster

-After you have installed the setup script and checked you network IP addresses, you can initialize the Kubernetes cluster.
+After you have installed the setup script and checked your network IP addresses, you can start to initialize your new Kubernetes cluster.

-We use a config file to make your installation as pleasant and flexible as possible.
-You can edit the config file `scripts/setup.yaml` before if you want to change some of the default settings.
+We use a config file to make the cluster setup as easy and flexible as possible.
+You can edit the config file `scripts/setup.yaml` before, if you want to change some of the default settings (see details below).

 To start the setup run:

 	$ sudo kubeadm init --config=scripts/setup.yaml

 You will see a detailed protocol showing what happens behind the scene.
-The last output form the protocol shows you the join token needed to setup a worker node.
+The last output form the protocol shows you how to setup kubectl and the join token needed to setup worker nodes.

-### Customize Setup

-By editing the `scripts/setup.yaml` before you run the init command, you can customize various settings of your cluster.
-You will find a detailed description of all available API settings [here](https://kubernetes.io/docs/reference/config-api/kubeadm-config.v1beta3/).

-**clusterName**

-Uncomment the clusterName to give your cluster a custom name.
-This makes it more easy to identify your cluster when working with different clusters.

-	clusterName: "[YOUR-CLUSTER-NAME]"

-**kubernetesVersion**

-Uncomment the kubernetesVersion if you want to install a specific kubernetes version.

-	kubernetesVersion: "v1.25.4"

-**advertiseAddress**

-Uncomment the localAPIPoint if your master node is using multiple network adapters and you whant to bind the node to a specific endpoint.
-Normally kubeadmn detects the correct address by itself.

-	localAPIEndpoint:
-	  advertiseAddress: "[NODE_IP]"
-	  bindPort: 6443

-**controlPlaneEndpoint**

-If you plan to setup a HA cluster later than proivde a DNS for a loadBalancer to be used by your API Server.

-	controlPlaneEndpoint: "LOAD-BALANCER-DN"

-**networking**

-You can change the default pod-network `10.244.0.0/16` if this network collides with an existing network.

-### The control-plane-endpoint

-**Note:** If you have plans to upgrade this single control-plane kubeadm cluster to high availability you should specify the --control-plane-endpoint to set the shared endpoint for all control-plane nodes.
-Such an endpoint should be a DNS name, so you can change the endpoint later easily.

-	$ sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address=[NODE_IP_ADDRESS] --control-plane-endpoint=kube-load-balancer

-### Setup kubectl on a Server
+### Setup kubectl

-*kubectl* is the commandline tool of kubernetes.
-We use *kubectl* to administration *Imixs-Cloud* and to create, update or delete resources and applications into the cluster.
+`kubectl` is the commandline tool of kubernetes.
+We use `kubectl` to administration *Imixs-Cloud* and to create, update or delete resources and applications into the cluster.

-To make kubectl work for your non-root user, run these commands on your master node.
+To make `kubectl` work for your non-root user, run these commands on your master node.
 (These commands are also part of the kubeadm init output):

 	$ mkdir -p $HOME/.kube
 	$ sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
 	$ sudo chown $(id -u):$(id -g) $HOME/.kube/config

-This will copy the configuration of your master node into the kubernetes config directory ./kube of your home directory.
+This will copy the configuration of your master node into the kubernetes config directory `./kube `of your home directory.
 Now you can administrate your kubernetes cluster as a non-root user.

 ### Setup a Cluster Network Interface (CNI)

 Before you start to setup your first worker node you need to install a kubernetes cluster network.
 There are several network plugins available like [Calico](https://docs.projectcalico.org/) or [Flannel](https://github.com/flannel-io/flannel#flannel).
 You will find a complete list [here](https://kubernetes.io/docs/concepts/cluster-administration/networking/).